vukj03/fidelio-web/README.md

 - **Contact form** integrated with Formspree, showing a message after submission
 - **Terms & Conditions** page
 - Modern and responsive design
-- Minimal use of JavaScript (if any, used for the contact form)
+- Minimal use of JavaScript

 The project is a **work in progress**, so future updates and additional features are possible.